peripleo/peripleo/README.md

-# Peripleo
+# Peripleo.JS

-React components and utilities for map-based search interfaces.
+An opinionated React library for building map interfaces.
+Work in progress.